 Even if you’re cooped up inside throughout the winter months, you aren’t immune to allergies.
 In fact, thanks to its diverse plant life, Alabama can be one of the worst places for the allergy-prone year-round.
 Outdoor irritants can easily sneak through your doors and windows, while indoor irritants might accumulate in your vents or carpets.

 However, good indoor air quality (IAQ) can minimize the pollutants in your home, warding off bothersome allergy symptoms like a runny nose, persistent cough or itchy eyes.
-Skelton’s Heating and Cooling offers IAQ services to identify and eliminate allergens.
+Skelton’s Heating, Cooling & Plumbing offers IAQ services to identify and eliminate allergens.

 Here are some of the most prevalent winter allergies that may be affecting you and your family: